chrcoe/learning-ansible/README.md

 	ansible-playbook site-dir.com/site.yml -i site-dir.com/dev-hosts -f 10

-the "-f 10" argument runs 10 parallel operations
+the "-f 10" argument runs 10 parallel operations ... this is not required